0xCA5A/code_smorgasbord/cplusplus/native_memory_flipper/README.md

 be careful with static stuff and templates!

-my algorithm register code did not work at all, the algorithms are registered by type. this makes sense wen you understand how templates work. the compiler creates a class for each type, the static stuff is contatined in each class.
+my algorithm register code did not work at all, the algorithms are registered by template type. this makes sense, the compiler creates a class for each type. the static stuff is contatined in each class.

 code:
 ```